-Economic Conditions of the 1920s and Today Then Now
+Economic Conditions of the 1920s and Today Then n Now

-- create an advertisement that could have been used in a 1920s newspaper encouraging people to "Buy now, pay later." - develop a mind map illustrating the causes of the depression and then use the information to complete a chart in which they rank the causes in order of importance and justify their ranking.
+- create an advertisement that could have been used in a 1920s newspaper encouraging people to "Buy now, pay later." - develop a mind map illustrating the causes of the Great Depression and use the information to complete a chart in which they rank the causes in order of importance and justify their ranking.
 As a class, discuss the results and arrive at a consensus as to the main causes of "The Great Depression."

 The Great Depression

 Cause Rank Justification

 Overproduction and over expansion

 Dependence on few primary products

 Dependence on the United States

-High tariffs that led to a decline in international trade
+High tariffs that lead to a decline in international trade

-Too much credit buying and too much credit buying on stocks.
+Too much credit buying and too much credit buying on stocks

-• work in groups of four to create a front page of a newspaper published on October 29, 1929.
+- work in groups of four to create the front page of a newspaper published on October 29, 1929.
 Each group should decide on a name for the paper and then brainstorm a number of headlines for the main story.
-Group members may be assigned specific roles, e.g., editor- oversees the process and writes a short editorial on the events, staff writer - writes a short lead article to accompany the headline decided on earlier by the group, cartoonist - draws a cartoon capturing the effects of the stock market crash on investors, and art director- decides on the design and layout of the page.
+Group members may be assigned specific roles such as: - editor: oversees the process and writes a short editorial on the events - staff writer: writes a short lead article to accompany the headline decided on earlier by the group - cartoonist: draws a cartoon capturing the effects of the stock market crash on investors - art director: decides on the design and layout of the page.
 The final page should be displayed in the classroom.

-- 9.3.1 analyse the impact of changing technology and socio-economic conditions on differing prosperities and lifestyles in Canada in the 1920s and 1930s - identify the factors leading to prosperity in the 1920s - examine the impact of new technology on lifestyles in the 1920s - analyse the causes of the Great Depression - determine the effect of the Great Depression on economic, social and political conditions in the 1930s
+8.3.1 analyse the impact of changing technology and socio-economic conditions on differing prosperities and lifestyles in the 1920s and 1930s

+- identify the factors leading to prosperity in the 1920s - examine the impact of new technology on lifestyles in the 1920s - analyse the causes of the Great Depression - determine the effects of the Great Depression on economic, social, and political conditions in the 1930s

 - develop a chart to outline the effects of the stock market crash on corporations, banks, unemployment, individual savings, and stores. - assume the role of a person living in different parts of Canada during the 1930s.
-Roles include a immigrant living in Vancouver, prairie farmer, middle class business person in Toronto, widow living in the city with several children, single unemployed man in rural Quebec, fisher from the Maritimes, First Nations person in Nova Scotia.
-Then, research and briefly describe some of the social, economic and cultural circumstances of their lives at different times during the decade.
+Roles might include an immigrant living in Vancouver, prairie farmer, middle-class business person in Toronto, widow living in the city with several children, single unemployed man in rural Quebec, fisher from the Maritimes, First Nations person in Nova Scotia.
+Research and briefly describe some of the social, economic, and cultural circumstances of their lives at different times during the decade.